CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_definition.html.markdown

   + `external_meta`:(bool) When set to false the workflow is owned by the system and used for internal services.
 Such workflows cannot be directly used by external entities.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `retryable`:(bool) When true, this workflow can be retried if has not been modified for more than a period of 2 weeks.
+  + `rollback_on_cancel`:(bool) When set to true, the changes are automatically rolled back if the workflow execution is cancelled.
+  + `rollback_on_failure`:(bool) When set to true, the changes are automatically rolled back if the workflow fails to execute.
   + `support_status`:(string) Supported status of the definition.* `Supported` - The definition is a supported version and there will be no changes to the mandatory inputs or outputs.* `Beta` - The definition is a Beta version and this version can under go changes until the version is marked supported.* `Deprecated` - The version of definition is deprecated and typically there will be a higher version of the same definition that has been added.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `tags`:(Array)